 Although there are currently no formal arrangements by which planes will be able to fly between the UK and the EU after we leave, even if we are in a no-deal scenario the European Commission has said that UK airlines will still be able to operate flights between the UK and the EU.
 The UK government has offered similar assurances for EU airlines.

 The European Health Insurance Card (EHIC) currently allows any EU citizen to access state medical care when they are travelling in another EU country.
 In the event of a no-deal Brexit, UK registered EHICs will no longer be valid.
 However, even EHICs have their limitations and the advice has always been to take out appropriate travel insurance.

 As long as you have a full UK driving licence, you don’t currently need an additional licence to drive in the EU.
 This is likely to change in a no-deal scenario.
 UK travellers looking to drive in the EU after Brexit may need to apply for the relevant International Driving Permit which costs £5.50 and is available from the AA, the RAC or the Post Office.

 Motor insurance will no longer automatically extend to the EU.
 Insurers will provide on request a “Green Card”, for which an extra charge will be made.

-From 30th March, the law banning mobile phone firms from charging extra for calls and data in Europe will cease.
+When Brexit happens, the law banning mobile phone firms from charging extra for calls and data in Europe will cease.
 However, some UK operators have said they may continue to offer this benefit to their customers.
 Check with your provider before you travel.